 "Concepts enter into constellations.
-The constellation illuminates the specific side of the object [or situation, event ...] which to a classifying [logical] procedure is either a matter of indifference or a burden....
+The constellation illuminates the specific side of the object [or situation, event ...] which to a classifying [logical] procedure is either a matter of indifference or a burden. ...
 The model for this is the conduct of language.

-It does not define concepts; [rather] it lends objectivity to concepts [TFs]

-by the relation into which it puts the concepts [TFs] centered around a thing [topic]....

-By gathering around the object of cognition, the concepts [TFs] potentially determine the object's interior [i.e., its nature or essential meaning]."
+It does not define concepts; [rather] it lends objectivity to concepts [TFs]by the relation into which it puts the concepts [TFs] centered around a thing [topic] ...
+By gathering around the object of cognition, the concepts [TFs] potentially determine the object's interior [i.e., its nature or essential meaning"].

-The crucial idea that Adorno brings forward here is that concepts as well as TFs never mean anything in isolation but form networks (sets of nodes), and also that TFs need and call for each other to make sense.
+The crucial idea that Adorno brings forward here is that concepts as well as TFs never mean anything in isolation but form networks (sets of nodes), but also that TFs need and call for each other to make sense.
 There is no "house" without a "roof" or "window" and "door".

-Just as little as we can isolate concepts and "define" them can we isolate and freeze TFs.
+Just a little as we can isolate concepts and "define" them can we isolate and freeze TFs.
 And since TFs derive from the four moments of dialectic (1M, 2E, 3L, 4D), TFs need to be seen in conjunction with and interaction with each other.

 Using TFs of a single class such as C or R is a handicap right away.
-In light of the p,e,I sequence of thought expansion and deepening, restricting oneself to a single dimension of dialectic is not deep thinking.
+In light of the PEL sequence of thought expansion and deepening, restricting oneself to a single dimension of dialectic is not deep thinking.
 Proceeding to elaboration (e) is natural, and can be done both by staying in the same class or by moving to a different class of thought forms.
 Ultimately, elaboration yields to linking ("l") by which thought forms get coordinated into constellations.

-When that happens, TFs "gather around the object of cognition to determine the thought object's interior, or "meaning", as Adorno puts it, above.
+When that happens, TFs "gather around the object of cognition to determine the thought object's interior, or "meaning", as Adorno puts it above.

-How thought constellations are formed is a function of the level of cognitive development of a thinker.
+The manner in which thought constellations are formed is a function of the level of cognitive development of a thinker.
 Even at the same level of development, such as "phase 2" of dialectical thinking (Fluidity Index < 30; Fig. 2), the way different people "think" will be different from one to the other, and not only because they are guided by different kinds of self-interest.

-For instance, a person may think about a topic [concept] such as a "circular economy" in terms of TF#s P7, C10, R16, and T23, while a second person might choose TF#s P4, C9, R18, and T22 to think about it.
+For instance, a person may think about a topic [concept] such as a "circular economy" in terms of TFs 7, 10, 16, and 23, while a second person might choose TFs 4, 9, 18, and 22 to think about it.